Live-Charts/WebSiteDocs/v1/Install/index.md

 ﻿# Install

-UWP does not support all the features WPF does yet.{ng-if=uwp}
+UWP does not support all the features WPF does yet.{?wpf, .doc-alert}

 <div class="doc-alert">
     This article was built using visual studio 2015, off-line installation help?